Skip to main content

 M0

-The cancer is any size and has grown into the strap muscles around the thyroid (T3b).
+The main tumor can be any size, but it has grown into the strap muscles around the thyroid (T3b).

-It might or might not have spread to nearby lymph nodes (Any N).
-It has not spread to distant sites (M0).
+The cancer might or might not have spread to nearby lymph nodes (Any N).
+It has not spread to distant parts of the body (M0).

 OR